 Component : CA SERVICE CATALOG

 These are the steps required to empty all Catalog data out of an MDB database, without either losing the tables relating to other Service Management products or needing to recreate the database from scratch.
+As with all direct database updates, please ensure you have taken a backup before proceeding.

 Run any command-line scripts from a Service Catalog Command Prompt so all the necessary path and environment variable settings are correct.